pinkfloydsito/big_data_management_2025/week_05__Streaming_1/README.md

 ##### 2) Streaming1 Walkthrough

-We use the created docker image from last time.
+We use the created docker image from last time, renamed the container though.
+You can also just start last week's container.

-Start the Docker container `docker compose up -d`.
+Start the Docker container `docker-compose up --build`

 Copy `Streaming1.ipynb` into the `mnt` folder.